 This project will build on existing research into using computer vision techniques to extract, analyse, and match characteristic visual patterns in large marine animals.
-One such system has already been developed by me and has been deployed for research into manta rays, see Manta Matcher. other such systems include I3S, and published methods such as
+One such system has already been developed by me and has been deployed for research into manta rays, see Manta Matcher.

 While the main goal will be to produce a good dissertation, it would of course be desirable to take account of the needs of marine scientists working on projects such as manta ray ecology (see also this page) and the Foundation for the Protection of Marine Megafauna in order to make a contribution towards tools such as the ECOCEAN Whale Shark Photo-identification Library.